 Dear Freeman,

-I have this moment heard of a waggon going to Augusta, and therefore shall just tell you that we all get safe here notwithstanding the plans meditated for my destruction.
-Since informed while in Augusta, that it was determined I should not reach this place alive, that I was a most dangerous man, that I was taking measures to keep this country in peace.
-This may be considered by some a crime of the deepest dye, but as such I did not conceive it, and therefore determined to pursue my directions to that effect.
-We got on very quietly and without any great danger, until within thirty miles of this station when we were met by Capt Dickinson with twenty continental troops, detached by the officers in consequence of information that parties of outlaws were out on the road determined to destroy Col. Gaither [undecipherable]
+I have this moment heard of a waggon going to Augusta, and therefore shall just tell you that we all got safe here notwithstanding the plans meditated for my destruction.
+I was informed whilst in Augusta, that it was determined I should not reach this place alive — that I was a most dangerous man — that I was taking measures to keep this country in peace — this may be considered by some a crime of the deepest dye, but as such I did not conceive it, and therefore determined to pursue my directions to that effect.
+We got on merrily and without any great danger until within thirty miles of this station, when we were met by Capt.
+Dickinson with twenty continental troops, detached by the officers in consequence of information that parties of villains were out on the road determined to delay Col. Gaither & myself.

 Type